guardian/content-api-models/README.md

 releaseNpm <version> // you have to specify the version again i.e releaseNpm 1.0.0
 ```

+It is worth noting that different teams follow different practices for model releases.
+In CAPI, we always release from master/main, so when you are happy with your local release, you can go ahead and make your PR.
+Once that is merged into main, you can publish your release to Maven.
+Two consecutive commits will automatically be made to master/main updating the next version number.

 ### Releasing SNAPSHOT or release candidate versions

 It's also possible to release a snapshot build to Sonatype's snapshot repo with no promotion to Maven Central.
 This can be useful for trialling a test or upgraded dependency internally.